dltk-ai/qubitai-dltk/docs/source/getting_started/index.rst

             c.
 Object Detection
                 This microservice detect objects in Images provided by user using pretrained model and using supported AI Engines.

+            d.
+Face Analytics
+                This microservice detects faces in Images provided by user using pretrained model and using supported AI Engines.

         .. seealso::